 Government contractor jobs, like any type of work, have pros and cons.
 The U.S. Federal Government is the world’s largest enterprise and is the single largest purchaser of goods and services in the world, spending more than $400 billion per year.
-The Government of Canada also turns to suppliers for a wide variety of tenders.
-U.S states and local governments, as well as Canadian provinces and municipalities, all rely on government contractors to improve service delivery to their constituents.
-That’s the good news.
+State and local governments all rely on government contractors to improve service delivery to their constituents.
+That’s good news.

 The bad news?
 Even with safeguards such as the Prompt Payment Act, government receivables can be some of the most difficult invoices to collect.
-That’s why accounts-receivable financing makes sense.
-Accounts-receivable financing, also known as accounts-receivable factoring or invoice factoring, improves cash flow for all types of government contractors by providing immediate payment on government receivables.
-Rather than waiting 30 days or more for payment, invoice factoring of government invoices provides immediate cash.
+That’s why accounts receivable financing makes sense.
+Accounts receivable financing, also known as accounts receivable factoring or invoice factoring, improves cash flow for all types of government contractors by providing immediate payment on government receivables.
+Rather than waiting for 30 days or more for customer payments, invoice factoring of government invoices provides immediate cash.

-Instead of obtaining a business loan or business line of credit, government contractors choose factoring for cash in 24 hours.
-With banks, it takes months to get financing.
-Factoring is a quick and excellent alternative to banks, and the amount of available capital grows as business grows.
+Instead of obtaining a business loan or business line of credit, government contractors use factoring for their source of cash.
+Factoring is a quick and easy alternative to bank financing, and the amount of available capital grows as the business grows.